 - 1. It controls a foreign corporation. - 2.
-It is a 10%-or-more shareholder of a controlled foreign corporation. - 3.
-It acquires, disposes of, or owns 5% or more in value of the outstanding stock of a foreign corporation. - 4.
-It is a 10%-or-more shareholder of a foreign personal holding company. - 5.
-It owns stock in a controlled foreign corporation for an uninterrupted period of 30 days or more during any tax year of the foreign corporation, and it owned that stock on the last day of that year.
+It acquires, disposes of, or owns 5% or more in value of the outstanding stock of a foreign corporation. - 3.
+It owns stock in a foreign corporation that is a controlled foreign corporation for an uninterrupted period of 30 days or more during the tax year of the foreign corporation that ends with or within its tax year, and it owned that stock on the last day of the foreign corporation's tax year.

-Transfers to a corporation controlled by the transferor.-If a person receives stock of a corporation in exchange for property, and no gain or loss is recognized under section 351, the transferor and the transferee must each attach to their tax returns the information required by Regulations section 1.351-3.
+Transfers to a corporation controlled by the transferor.-If a person receives stock of a corporation in exchange for property, and no gain or loss is recognized under section 351, the person (transferor) and the transferee must each attach to their tax returns the information required by Regulations section 1.351-3.